Contents

 1. Plastic Bin

 A plastic bin can be useful for your work needs.
-A plastic bin can secure your items well and can be outfitted with a mesh guard or other feature to keep pests from getting in.
+A plastic bin can secure your items well and can be outfitted with a mesh guard or other features to keep pests from getting in.
 But it may be difficult to turn the compost at times, not to mention the circulation may not always be helpful.

 2. Wooden Bin